-Farmers ready to talk if Centre invites, but no changes in demand: Farm union leader Rakesh Tikait
+Farmers ready to talk if Centre invites them, but no changes in demands: Farm union leader

 So far, 11 rounds of talks have occurred between the two sides, with last being held on January 22.

-Bharatiya Kisan Union leader Rakesh Tikait on Sunday said that the farmers protesting against the Centre’s new farm laws were ready to talk if the government invited them, reported PTI.
+Bharatiya Kisan Union leader Rakesh Tikait on Sunday said that the farmers protesting against the Centre’s new farm laws were ready to talk to the government if it invited them, reported PTI.
 However, he added that their demands remained unchanged.

-“The demands are also the same – all three “black” farm laws should be repealed, a new law made to ensure MSP [minimum support price] for crops,” Tikait was quoted as saying in a statement issued by BKU media in-charge Dharmendra Malik.
+“The demands are also the same – all three “black” farm laws should be repealed, a new law made to ensure MSP [minimum support price] for crops,” Tikait was quoted as saying in a statement issued.

 Tikait’s comments came as a reply to Haryana Home Minister Anil Vij’s appeal to Union Agriculture Minister Narendra Singh Tomar to begin talks with the protestors again.
-Vij had said that he was worried about the protesting farmers along Delhi’s borders amid the serious coronavirus situation.
+Vij had said that he was worried about the health of the protesting farmers along Delhi’s borders as the coronavirus pandemic intensifies.

-On Saturday, Tomar urged the protesting farmers to delay their protest amid the second wave of the coronavirus, adding that the Centre was ready to discuss their demands.
+On Saturday, Tomar urged the farmers to suspend their protest amid the second wave of Covid-19, adding that the Centre was ready to discuss their demands.
 “I had urged [farmer] union leaders many times to tell children and older people to go back home, in view of Covid-19,” Tomar told ANI.
 “Now, the second wave has also begun, farmers and their unions should follow Covid protocol.
 They should postpone the protest and have discussions with us.”

 Tomar also said that the farmer unions continued their agitation despite the Centre’s efforts to discuss the matter.
 “The government has offered to discuss problematic areas and make changes in them when the government isn’t ready to talk or when the union doesn’t get favourable response,” he added, according to ANI.
 “Here unions decided to continue it anyway.”